Assigning Multi-Robot Tasks to Multitasking Robots: Approach

 \subsection{Problem Definition}

 We may now provide a general formulation of our MT-MR-IA task allocation problem, referred to as ``Task Allocation for Multitasking robots under Physical Constraints'' or ``TAMPiC'' for short.

 \begin{definition}[TAMPiC] An instance of TAMPiC is a tuple $(F, Q, R, C, T, I, \Delta)$ defined as follows: \begin{itemize} \itemf The set of all unique instantiated predicates. \itemq A set of CIRs $\{q_l\}$.
 By definition, each $q_l$ takes the form $S_l \rightarrow f_l (S_l \in 2^F, f_l \in F)$. \itemr A set of robots $\{r_i\}$.
-Each $r_i$ has a set of capabilities $\{c_j\}$ and each $c_j$ has an associated set of predicates $P_j = \{f_k \in F\}$, denoted as $c_j \rightarrow P_j$, that will become constrained if $c_j$ is activated. \itemc The set of all unique capabilities across all robots. \itemt A set of tasks $\{t_m\}$.
-Each {$t_m = (Y_m,u_m)$ where $Y_m$} is a nonempty set of predicates to be constrained and/or capabilities to be activated in order to fulfill the task, and $u_m$ is the utility for {fulfilling} the task. \itemi A set of fully instantiated predicates $I \in 2^F$ representing constraints present in the initial state. \itemd $I \mapsto I' \in 2^F$. $\Delta$ is a domain-dependent multitasking reconfiguration function. \end{itemize} Then, the goal of the problem is:
+Each $r_i$ has a set of capabilities $\{c_j\}$ and each $c_j$ has an associated set of predicates $P_j = \{f_k \in F\}$, denoted as $c_j \rightarrow P_j$, that will become constrained if $c_j$ is activated and a cost $k_j$ expressed as a nonnegative integer which will be subtracted from solution utility if $c_j$ is activated.
+Each $k_j$ is assumed zero if not specified. \itemt A set of tasks $\{t_m\}$.
+Each {$t_m = (Y_m,u_m)$ where $Y_m$} is a nonempty set of predicates to be constrained and/or capabilities to be activated in order to fulfill the task, and $u_m$ is the utility for {fulfilling} the task. \itemi A set of fully instantiated predicates $I \in 2^F$ representing constraints present in the initial state. \itemd A function that returns a set of candidate initial states that are conducive to instantaneous assignment, given the problem initial state: $\Delta(I) = \{\delta\}, \delta \in 2^F$. \end{itemize} Then, the goal of the problem is to find $\delta_{max} \in \Delta(I)$ that maximizes the following objective: 2pt

-where $x_m$ = 1 if $t_m$ is assigned, or 0 otherwise, s.t. the set of all constraints from activated capabilities and $\Delta(I)$ must be compatible. \end{definition}
+s.t. the set of all constraints from the activated capabilities based on $\delta_{max}$ must be compatible, where $x_m$ = 1 if $t_m$ is assigned or 0 otherwise and $y_{i, j}$ = 1 if $c_j$ is activated on $r_i$ or 0 otherwise.